ggmlike/responeCodePage/README.md

 # responeCodePage
+Before running on OS Windows, PowerShell terminal is used, and before execution, it is necessary to set the script execution policy - Set-ExecutionPolicy.
+Initially, Set-ExecutionPolicy is set to restricted mode.
+It should be changed to RemoteSigned, and after execution, it should be reverted to Restricted.

 Batch scanning of server response codes
 1. install the libary in the project using command - pip install requests / tqdm
 2. create file dataUrls.txt for wrating URLs-address